Rotorua Activities Guide

-Rotorua is rich in history, with the architecture of the main streets warranting a closer look.
-Near to the centre, Government Gardens are spacious landscaped gardens that feature a bowling club, petanque, croquet and a golf course.
-It’s also home to Rotorua Museum, the famous Polynesian Spa and the restored Blue Baths where visitors can enjoy a warm water dip in an architecturally stunning building.
+Rotorua is rich in history, with the architecture of the main streets warranting a closer look Near to the centre, Government Gardens is a spacious landscaped garden that features a bowling club, petanque, croquet and a golf course.
+Nearby is the famous Polynesian Spa and the restored Blue Baths where visitors can enjoy a warm water dip in an architecturally stunning building.

 Sulphur Bay is located at the southern end of Lake Rotorua and is a perfect example of Rotorua's geothermal environment.
 Silica flats, rocky terraces, and sulphur ledges sit alongside active boiling mud pools and steam vents.
 Fans of bird watching can spot around 60 different species here.
 Another free way to observe geothermal activity is to head to Kuirau Park, a public park situated off Lake Road and just 10 minutes walk from the city centre.

 Rotorua is surrounded by16 lakes all of which are within easy reach of the centre.
 A good idea is to head south along State Highway 5 to enjoy Lake Tarawera and the Blue and Green lakes which offer some of the best views of the region.
 With four different species of trout, you may like to hire a fishing guide to catch your dinner.